topik/anal/README.md

 ### Files
 - **stats.json** - Complete statistics with timestamps and latency data
 - **slow.log** - Timestamped log of all requests exceeding 1500ms

+When using Docker, files are saved to `./output/` directory.
+When using npm directly, files are saved to the current directory.

 ## How It Works